Educational methods

 Also known as ‘work meetings’, ‘practica’, 'lab', etc.

-During small group sessions, you will learn to apply and discuss your course material.
+You will learn to apply and discuss your course material during small group sessions.
 The setting is informal, and the teacher expects active cooperation.
-You will look for solutions for problems or exercises, and group discussions might occur.
+You will look for solutions to problems or exercises, and group discussions might occur.
 Students are encouraged to ask questions.

 Tip: prepare for your practice sessions